AsaRadcliffe/Basic-Device-Security/README.md

 </p>

 <p>
-After entering privileged EXEC mode, we'll want to further augment our level of authority by entering global configuration mode by using the 'config t' command.
-Although global configuration mode grants users more authority than privileged EXEC mode, it's important to understand that these modes aren't simply steps in a linear progression of access levels.
+After entering privileged EXEC mode, we will further augment our level of authority by entering global configuration mode by using the 'config t' command.
+Although global configuration mode grants users more authority than privileged EXEC mode, it is important to understand that these modes are not simply steps in a linear progression of access levels.
 Privileged EXEC mode is designed primarily for monitoring and executing higher-level commands, allowing limited configuration changes.
-However, it doesn't grant unrestricted control over the device's settings.
+However, it does not grant unrestricted control over the device's settings.
 Global configuration mode, on the other hand, is used for making system-wide changes that impact the overall operation of the device.
 This compartmentalization ensures that different responsibilities are managed separately, maintaining the integrity and security of the device's configuration.
 </p>
 <p align = "center">